 At the start of the season it is possible to bet on all sorts of markets specific to drivers, teams or the whole sport.
 These include lines such as how many races will a driver/team complete, how many race wins, how many retirements, how many safety cars, etc, etc.

-A word of caution these lines can sometimes season specials can represent poor value, especially of they are bespoke to a single operator.
+A word of caution: these lines and sometimes season specials can represent poor value, especially of they are bespoke to a single operator.

 Podium, Top 6 and Points Finish